 Click Windows Firewall with Advanced Security.

-For each of the following three WMI items, for the applicable Network Profile (Domain, Public, Private), make the changes listed in steps a-c:
+Make your changes for each of the following three WMI items, for the applicable Network Profile (Domain, Public, Private):

 In the Windows Firewall with Advanced Security dialog box, select Inbound Rules from the left-hand panel.

 Right-click the desired rule and select Properties to open the Properties dialog box.